tobiaswermuth/Rocket-Wars/README.md

 Each player has an inventory full of items on his side of the screen (Player 1 left, Player 2 right) he wants to empty.
-In order to achieve this, a player has to catch the item which currently is at the bottom of his inventory (marked with yellow color).
+In order to achieve this, a player has to catch the item which currently is at the bottom of his inventory (marked with orange color).

 Both players sit in the same boat (grey circle).